Try our new research platform with insights from 80,000+ expert users

 How was the initial setup?

-The deployment is very easy.
-It's quick.
+The configuration was very easy.

 What's my experience with pricing, setup cost, and licensing?